 We are engaged in the design, manufacture, marketing and sale of Video Eyewear products.
 Our products, known commercially as Video Eyewear (also referred to as head mounted displays, wearable displays, personal viewers, and near eye displays) are worn like eyeglasses and contain video displays that enable the user to view video and digital content, such as movies, computer data, the Internet or video games.
 We produce both monocular and binocular Video Eyewear devices.
 Our products provide the user with a viewing experience that simulates viewing a large screen television or a desktop computer monitor and can be viewed practically anywhere, anytime.
-Video Eyewear are designed to work with mobile electronic devices, such as cell phones, laptop computers, portable media players and gaming systems as well as unmanned vehicles and sighting systems.
+Video Eyewear are designed to work with mobile electronic devices, such as cell phones, laptop computers, portable media players and gaming systems.
 Our Video Eyewear are used in tactical, training and education, general entertainment, virtual reality and augmented reality applications.
-We have focused on two markets historically: the consumer markets for gaming, entertainment and mobile video and the market for rugged mobile displays for defense, commercial and industrial markets.
-Our Virtual and Augmented Reality products are sold in the consumer, defense, industrial, commercial, academic and medical markets.
+We have focused on two markets historically: the consumer markets for gaming, entertainment and mobile video and the market for rugged mobile displays for defense and security markets.
 As a consequence of the sale of the TDG Assets, the Company will focus primarily on the consumer, commercial and entertainment markets.
 However, the Company will still perform engineering services and product development work for defense customers based solely on its waveguide technology.
-Those products will be exclusively marketed by TDG, unless TDG elects not to resell those products, in which case they will be marketed and sold by the Company.
+Any future waveguide based products that result from such defense work will be exclusively marketed by TDG, unless TDG elects not to resell those products, in which case they will be marketed and sold by the Company.